horizontalsystems/horizontalsystems.github.io/index.md

 We build decentralized apps that don't fail and are designed to work indefinitely.

-These apps are engineered to survive indefinitely: they are peer-to-peer and not dependent on any servers, databases or human personnel.
+These apps are engineered to survive censorship: they are peer-to-peer and not dependent on any servers, databases or human personnel.

 <br/>